 It’s clear why the delicate aluminum ribbon needs to be treated with care and kept away from plosives or blasts of wind.

-Although engineers are careful to avoid letting phantom power get near the ribbon mics, they still use phantom power for their electronics.
+Although engineers are careful to avoid letting phantom power get near the mics, they still use phantom power for their electronics.